-Actively enrolled students can request one 30-day leave of absence, and one 30-day extension during their 6-month term.
+Actively enrolled students can request one 30-day leave of absence and one 30-day extension during their six-month term.
 Please note, the last day to withdraw from a course is the end of the 14th week after a term begins.
-If a student does not return after their leave of absence, and does not successfully withdraw from their program before the end of the 14th week, a grade of NP may be given by their Instructor.
-It is recommended that students discuss their leave of absence with their Academic Success Counselor and/or Instructor prior to submitting a request.
-Provisionally enrolled students are not eligible for a leave of absence.
+If a student does not return after their leave of absence and does not successfully withdraw from their program before the end of the 14th week, a grade of NP may be given by their instructor.
+It's recommended that students discuss their leave of absence with their Success Counselor and/or instructor prior to submitting a request.

+Provisionally enrolled students aren't eligible for a leave of absence.
 Students in this status may stop coursework at any time and re-enroll in Calbright College when able to attend.